zyprex/conf/README.md

 - zsh: replacement of bash.
 - suckless.org: dwm, windows manager, use some widget of xfce4.
-- xfwm4: minic dwm as many as possible.
 - timer.sh: countdown or countup seconds, locate in path `~/bin`.
 - restime.sh: remember to take a break, locate in path `~/bin`.
 - autostart.sh: autostart some programs, locate in path `~/bin`.